 The Tending of the Lamp

-24 1 The Lord said to Moses, 2 "Command the Israelites to bring you clear oil of pressed olives for the light so that the lamps may be kept burning continually.
-3 Outside the curtain that shields the ark of the covenant law in the tent of meeting, Aaron is to tend the lamps before the Lord from evening till morning, continually.
-This is to be a lasting ordinance for the generations to come.
-4 The lamps on the pure gold lampstand before the Lord must be tended continually.
+24 1 The Lord said to Moses, 2 "Command the people of Israel to bring you pure oil from beaten olives for the lamp, that a light may be kept burning continually.
+3 Outside the veil of the testimony, in the tent of meeting, Aaron shall keep it in order from evening to morning before the Lord continually; it shall be a statute for ever throughout your generations.
+4 He shall keep the lamps in order upon the lampstand of pure gold before the Lord continually.

 The Punishment for Blasphemy